 The world is generated from a set of ~100 blocks, which I made with Blender.
-I started out with a small number of blocks and made more whenever I felt like it.
+I started out with a small number of blocks and made more whenever I had some spare time.

 The algorithm needs to know which modules can be placed next to each other.
 Each module has 6 lists of possible neighbors, one for each direction.
 But I wanted to avoid having to create this list manually.
 I also wanted a way to automatically generate rotated variants of my blocks.

 Both can be achieved by using what I call module prototypes.
 This is a MonoBehaviour that can be conveniently edited in the Unity editor.
 The modules together with lists of allowed neighbors and the rotated variants are created automatically from these.

 A difficult problem was figuring out how to model adjacency information so that this automatic process works.
 Here is what I came up with: